Conway Scenic Railroad FAQs

 -

-Conway Scenic Railroad uses railroad routes that were planned and built for intercity transportation in the 19th century.
+Conway Scenic Railroad has adapted historic railroad routes planned and built for intercity transportation during the 19th century.
 Except by special arrangement, all of our excursions are based on a round trip fare.
-This means that our guests board at North Conway travel out to one of several destinations-Bartlett, Conway or Crawford-and return to our North Conway station via the same route.
-‘Round trip’ does not infer a circular journey.
+This means that our guests board at North Conway, travel out to one of several destinations, typically Conway or Crawford, and return to our North Conway station via the same route.
+We also now offer Crawford to North Conway return trips.
+“Round trip” does not infer a circular journey.

 -